 Winter Themed Math Centers and Activities

 Winter time is the perfect time to mix things up in our math centers.
 I usually keep my centers pretty consistent (click here to read more about my math centers), but I always like to mix things up with seasonal and holiday centers.
 Winter is no exception, and I love using my math centers from my Winter Math Centers resource for some engaging themed math review.
-The picture below shows just a few of the centers I have in my store that are winter themed.
+The picture below shows just a few of the 5th grade centers I have in my store that are winter themed.
+I also have updated 4th grade math centers available in my store.
 Click here to see all of my winter themed math resources, including some grade level specific winter math center packs.

 FREE Winter Math “Craftivity”

 Speaking of themed bulletin boards, this fun winter themed freebie is perfect for that.
 The students build their snowmen by choosing from two pages of accessories.
 They use their chosen accessories to complete the math printable included.

 The completed snowman and math printable make an excellent bulletin board display.
 If you don’t want to use the printable, you could even just have the students write their total on an index card and staple it with their completed snowman.
 The resource now includes a digital version as well!.
 Click here to download a copy of this winter math activity for free.

 Winter-themed charades are a fun way to get some physical activity (hello inside recess) or for having a quick brain break.
 Split your class into two teams.
 Have the teams take turns choosing a card and acting it out for their team members to guess or for the other team to guess.
 Click here to grab some simple winter charade cards.